 There is an absolute need to save our flora and fauna in the forests for the following reasons:

-- It is all about breathing after all: Without oxygen, no living organisms can survive and contrary to popular belief, even plants need oxygen to survive.
-They breathe in carbon dioxide to give out oxygen to the environment.
-Whereas, animals and human beings need oxygen for survival.
-Roughly 20.9% of earth’s gases consists of oxygen and dependence on oxygen is higher, hence plants are essential.
+- It is all about breathing: Without oxygen, no living organisms can survive.
+Roughly 20.9% of earth’s gases consist of oxygen and dependence on oxygen is higher, hence plants are essential.

 - It is home for different species: Modernization has caused deforestation.
-This has led many animals homeless, leading to the death of these animals in most cases because of unfavourable conditions.
+This has led many animals to become homeless, leading to the death of these animals in most cases because of unfavourable conditions.

-- Provides employment: That’s right.
-One of the takeaways from forests is that they provide a source of livelihood to millions around the world.
+- Provides employment: Forests provide a source of livelihood to millions around the world.
 Raw materials that can later be sold come from these forests.

-- Comes to the rescue during natural disasters: Plants in forests help during floods as they seep in and absorb all the water, thereby preventing damage to infrastructure.
+- Rescue during natural disasters: Vegetation in forests help during floods as they seep in and absorb all the water, thereby preventing damage to infrastructure.

-- Helps regulate climatic conditions: They play a key role in bringing about a balance in the atmospheric temperature.
+- Helps regulate climatic conditions: Forests play a key role in bringing about a balance in the atmospheric temperature.

 - Biodiversity at its best: To get a closer view of life, visit a forest.
-Forests, as we know is home for thousands of species, species who are extremely diverse in every aspect.
-Provides a great scope for exploration for science enthusiasts as well
+Forests, as we know are home to thousands of species.

-- Deforestation needs to be controlled or hopefully stopped.
+- Deforestation also referred to as degradation or loss of forests needs to be controlled or hopefully stopped.

 - Forest fire needs to be monitored and damage control measures need to be taken at the right time.
 Every year, lakhs of trees are destroyed because of forest fires.
 2018 saw one of the deadliest wildfires ever in the history of California causing severe damage to property and life.

-- Measures and interest need to be channelled towards regrowing trees and increasing the land cover for forests.
+- Measures and interest need to be channeled towards regrowing trees and increasing the land cover for forests.
 Reforestation and afforestation need to be promoted throughout the world.

 - Proper forest management bodies need to be enforced to monitor wildlife actions and update on the latest.